 This meditation on resistance, drawn from the testimony of Holocaust survivors, is a joint project of Wagner College Theatre and the Wagner College Holocaust Center.
 It was made possible by a grant from the Leonard B. Kahn Foundation.
 Written by Martin Moran and Lori Weintrob with music by David Dabbon, this new theatre work is directed by Theresa McCarthy.

-The Mouth Pieces, lyrics by Sophia Chapadjiev and music by Allison Leyton-Brown
+Lyrics by Sophia Chapadjiev and music by Allison Leyton-Brown

 Theresa McCarthy directs this evening of three one-act musicals by two contemporary theater artists.
 The Mouth Pieces is a triptych of separate but intrinsically linked musicals exploring various aspects of the Mouth.
 Theory of Kiss: Level-headed scientist Claire and like-minded scientist Ray have spent their entire lives dissecting, examining and quantifying the results.
 But what happens when they are tasked with researching the latest scientific theory on kissing?
 On Teeth and Longing: A man decays from the inside.
 A woman is unable to smile.
 Two kindred spirits both born with gums.
 If only he would look left.
 If only she would look right.
 Pilgrimage to the Mouth: Dia collects mouths.
 No, not literally.
 But when the Perfect Mouth whispers to her online, she feels an urge to follow her instinct and find that mouth.